 Acupuncture involves applying small needles to specific points on the body to promote energy flow.
 The acupuncture point is linked with controlling heart rhythm problems, but more research is still needed.

 Yoga is the practice of deep breathing, meditation, and body postures.
-Regular yoga practice for 1 hour, 3 days a week has been shown to reduce the amount of A-fib episodes, according to one study.
+Regular yoga practice for

 While the exact way that yoga reduces the incidence of A-fib isn’t known, researchers suggest that yoga could reduce stress and inflammation that damages the heart as well as reduce a person’s resting heart rate.